- About us

-The Company’s current Directors’ Remuneration Policy (PDF 829 KB) (extracted from the Annual Report and Accounts 2019) was approved by shareholders at the AGM held on 24 January 2020.
+The Company’s current Directors’ Remuneration Policy (PDF 1.35 MB) (extracted from the Annual Report and Accounts 2022) was approved by shareholders at the AGM held on 24 January 2023.

 We have established formal and transparent arrangements for considering how we apply financial reporting and internal control principles.